-- Serve as an educational resource, providing you with trustworthy content on the arts of Muslim civilizations.
+- Serve as an educational resource, providing you with trustworthy content on on Muslim arts and culture.

-- Offer insightful and engaging public programs that stimulate discussion within the context of mutual respect and diversity.
+- Provide insightful and engaging public programs that stimulate discussion within the context of mutual respect and understanding.

 - Communicate accurate, reliable, clear, and timely information about the Museum.